r8k8/slash-command-uno-bot/README.md

 # slash-command-uno-bot-
-my version of a uno bot made in discord.py 2.0
+UNO bot using discord.py 2.0 that supports slash commands

-change the bot token
+The bot token needs to be added inside the token.txt
+# Dependencies:
+``pip install -U -r requirements.txt``